hdfeos/docker-images/anaconda/README.md

 # docker-anaconda

-Docker container with a bootstrapped installation of [Anaconda](http://continuum.io/downloads) (based on Python 2.7) that is ready to use.
+Docker container with a bootstrapped installation of [Anaconda](http://continuum.io/downloads) (based on Python 2.7) + pyhdf + basemap that is ready to use for http://hdfeos.org/zoo.

 The Anaconda distribution is installed into the `/opt/conda` folder and ensures that the default user has the `conda` command in their path.